Dependent Care FSA

 How You Get It

 You enroll in or renew your enrollment in your Dependent Care FSA through FSAFEDS during Open Season each year.
+Outside of Open Season you may enroll in FSAFEDS if you experience a Qualifying Life Event.

 How You Manage It